Milos5611/pac/README.md

 - Okta
 - Datadog

+# Running the project in local Minikube

+* Go to [client folder](./client) and run `npm install` in order to install all frontend dependency.

+* Go to [api folder](./api) and run `npm install` in order to install all backend dependency.

+* Follow the steps [described here](./infrastructure/README.md) in order to prepare minikube and hosts.

+* Run `eval $(minikube docker-env)` in order to connect minikube with a local docker.

+* Run `./build-docker-images.sh` from root and wait that API and Web app are dockerized.

+* Go into `terraform` folder and run `./install`.
+This will run terraform and install all the components to Minikube.

+* Front end of the application can be accessed at http://conference.frontend

+* Backend end of the application can be accessed at http://conference.backend

+* Datadog monitoring of the application can be accessed at https://app.datadoghq.eu

-## Local Development
+# Local Development Only

 For local development, a docker-compose file is provided to spin up both the API, DB and UI inside of containers, with their filesystems volume-bound to the local repos.
 Changes to the repos should be automatically detected, and the containers updated within a few seconds.

-## Workspaces

 I use workspaces in order to leverage one config for eslint/prettier.
 The downside here is you need to be careful to use "Open Workspace" to load this file instead of opening the pac/ folder itself.

 ## Setup

 Prior to starting the containers, you'll need to create the environmental configs for both containers.
 The configs are stored in `/devenv`.
 Examples are provided.
-Copy the example files, removing the `.example` from the name (ie: `.env.example` -> `.env`).
+Copy the example files, removing the `.example` from the name (
+ie: `.env.example` -> `.env`).
 After creating the env files, populate them with the needed values.

 ## Starting

-Please note the below mentioned commands need to run from the project root
+Please note the below mentioned commands need to run from the project root in order to start dev env using docker.
+A similar thing can be achieved going to every service and run `npm run dev`.

-Once the enviromental configs are setup, you can bring up the environment by running
+Once the environmental configs are setup, you can bring up the environment by running

 `docker-compose up`